 The award was created in 1861 at the beginning of the American Civil War, and approximately 3,500 people were awarded in the 160 years of its existence.
 Forty percent of all recipients were honored during the American Civil War.

 The Medal of Honor is a very rare reward for someone to receive, and it seems to be becoming rarer and rarer.
-For example, over 1500 soldiers and other military personnel (such as nurses and chaplains) earned the Medal of Honor during the Civil War.
+Over 1500 soldiers and other military personnel (such as nurses and chaplains) earned the Medal of Honor during the Civil War.
 During World War I, which lasted from 1914 until 1918, there were only 126 people who received the Medal of Honor.
-In the four years of U.S. involvement in World War II (the US was involved from 1941 until 1945), there were 472 recipients, but in the Vietnam War (which lasted from 1955 until 1975), there were only 261.
+In the four years of U.S. involvement in World War II, there were 472 recipients, but in the Vietnam War, which lasted for twenty years, there were only 261.
 During the most recent wars that the United States has been engaged in, Iraq and Afghanistan, there have only been six and 18, respectively.

 Given that so many Medals of Honor were given during the American Civil War to Union forces who fought for the North, the states that have the most Medal of Honor recipients are those that were part of the Union and actively involved in the Civil War during that time.
-Southern states that seceded) between 1861 and 1865 and that was actively involved in the Civil War (not all of the country was involved in the war; for example, states on the West Coast were not).
-After the Civil War, however, there is no correlation between states and Medal of Honor recipients beyond a state’s population; more populous states have more recipients than those with lower people.
+Southern states that had seceded and western states that were not involved in the Civil War did not have recipients of the Medal of Honor during this time.
+After the Civil War, however, there is no correlation between states and Medal of Honor recipients beyond a state’s population; more populous states have more recipients than those with a lower number of people.